Indian coal allocation scam: March–August 2012. Coalgate grows: the media, the BJP, and the CBI and income tax investigation

 On 22 March, the Times of India broke the story on the contents of the Draft CAG Report:

 NEW DELHI: The CAG is at it again.
-About 16 months after it rocked the UPA government with its explosive report on allocation of 2G spectrum and licences, the Comptroller & Auditor General's draft report titled 'Performance Audit of Coal Block Allocations' says the government has extended "undue benefits", totalling a mind-boggling Rs 10.67 trillion (short scale), to commercial entities by giving them 155 coal acreages without auction between 2004 and 2009.
+About 16 months after it rocked the UPA government with its explosive report on allocation of 2G spectrum and license, the Comptroller & Auditor General's draft report titled 'Performance Audit of Coal Block Allocations' says the government has extended "undue benefits", totaling a mind-boggling Rs 10.67 trillion (short scale), to commercial entities by giving them 155 coal acreages without auction between 2004 and 2009.
 The beneficiaries include some 100 private companies, as well as some public sector units, in industries such as power, steel and cement.
 The Income Tax Department was also roped in to look into the financial frauds and follow the money trail.

 The story listed the following companies as the leading beneficiaries of the coal allocations: